Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Proposed Methodology

 \subsection{Graph Convolutional Engression Network}

 We propose Graph Convolutional Engression Network (GCEN), a deep learning architecture designed for probabilistic spatiotemporal forecasting, particularly on data exhibiting graphical or lattice structures.
-Its design, inspired by Spatio-Temporal Graph Convolutional Networks (\cite{yu2018spatio}), integrates spatial feature extraction with a probabilistic temporal forecasting mechanism.
+Its design, inspired by Spatio-Temporal Graph Convolutional Networks \citep{yu2018spatio}, integrates spatial feature extraction with a probabilistic temporal forecasting mechanism.
 This creates a principled separation between the modeling of spatial dependencies and temporal dynamics.
 GCEN is made up of three key components: a spatial embedding function $f_{GCN}$, latent noise injection, and a temporal evolution function $f_{Temp}$.
-A visual illustration of the GCEN architecture is presented in Fig. \ref{fig:GCEN_Architecture} in Appendix \ref{appendix:figures}.
+A visual illustration of the GCEN architecture is presented in Fig. \ref{fig:GCEN_Architecture}.

 The spatial module of the GCEN architecture comprises GCNs, that functions as a spatial feature extractor.
 It learns a spatially-aware representation of the system's state at each point in time.
 The underlying spatial relationships between the nodes are encoded in a static adjacency matrix, $A\in \mathbb{R}^{N\times N}$, which represents an undirected graph.
-First, the weighted Haversine distance $(d_{ij})$ between the geographical locations of nodes $i$ and $j$ with latitude-longitude pair $(lat_i, lon_i)$ and $(lat_j, lon_j)$, respectively, is computed as (\cite{panja2026stgcn}):
+First, the weighted Haversine distance $(d_{ij})$ between the geographical locations of nodes $i$ and $j$ with latitude-longitude pair $(lat_i, lon_i)$ and $(lat_j, lon_j)$, respectively, is computed as:

 where $R$ represents the radius of the Earth.
 The spatial interdependencies among the network nodes are formally characterized by a weighted adjacency matrix $A$, wherein the pairwise similarity $a_{ij}$ between distinct nodes is derived from a thresholded Gaussian kernel: where the hyperparameters $\tilde{\sigma}^2$ and $\epsilon$ serve as critical regulators of the matrix's distribution and sparsity, respectively.
 This Gaussian radial basis function effectively establishes a finite interaction radius; specifically, if the distance between two nodes exceeds the threshold $\sqrt{-\tilde{\sigma}^2 \ln \epsilon}$, the edge weight is truncated to zero, and thus no connectivity is considered between those nodes.
-By filtering out negligible dependencies, this approach ensures a localized and computationally efficient graph structure that accurately reflects the underlying spatial topology of the system.

 The spatial module operates in a sequence-to-sequence paradigm, utilizing a window of $p$ lagged time steps, $\textbf{Y}_{t-p+1:t}$, as the input at time $t$.
 At each time-step $t$, it processes the feature slice $\textbf{Y}_{t-p+1:t} \in \mathbb{R}^{p\times N\times D}$ and the adjacency matrix $A$, to produce a latent embedding $\textbf{Z}_{t-p+1:t} \in \mathbb{R}^{p\times N\times D'}$, where $D'$ is the dimension of the node features in the embedding domain.
 This transformation can be formally expressed as: